7 of the best NYX products you must have in your makeup pouch

 Image: Courtesy NYX

 Easy to apply with satisfying smooth strokes and smudge-resistant for long-lasting impact — eyeliners like this are every makeup enthusiast’s dream.
-The NYX Epic Wear semi permanent liquid eyeliner is here to make this wish come true.
-The transfer-resistant graphic eyeliner comes in various classic shades (black, white, brown and stone) for you to wing it in style.
+The NYX Vivid Bright liquid eyeliner, the newest addition to the brand’s range, is here to make this wish come true.
+The transfer, flake, and fade-resistant graphic eyeliner comes in various soft shades (lilac, cobalt, green, and cyan) for you to wing it in style.

-The pigment-packed eyeliner comes with a fine brush tip that lets you try out iconic eyeliner styles, from cat eyes to floating lines.
+The pigment-packed eyeliner comes with ultra-slim brush tips that let you try out iconic eyeliner styles, from cat eyes to floating lines.

 Image: Courtesy NYX